felipesoareees/ia_week3_docker/README.md

  A command line interface (CLI) client (the docker command).
 The CLI uses the Docker REST API to control or interact with the Docker daemon through scripting or direct CLI commands.

 # How Docker is used in Runtime Environment?
+Docker is mainly used by Runtime engineers to build images for tests, validations, and debugging.
+However, all RTE clients use Docker as a container Runtime for their applications, and an RTE engineer must understand Docker to properly comprehend the entire architecture.

 # Docker file
  - What is?
- - How to image tags work?
+ - How to image tags work?[PRACTICE]
  - How send an image to a registry?
+[PRACTICE]

-# Run a Docker container with:
+# Run a Docker container with  [PRACTICE]:
  - Detached Mode
  - Port Mapping
  - Bind Mount
  - Volume Mount

-# Hands On:

-- Install Docker
-- Practice with options of the run (detached,port mapping, volumes and bind.